CSCfi/csc-user-guide/docs/apps/pannzer.md

 of prokaryotic and eukaryotic proteins of unknown function.
 The tool is designed to predict the functional description (DE) and gene ontology (GO) classes.

+## License

+Pannzer has been published with the GNU Public Licence v3.

 ## Usage